 You might also like...

 I fyou feel that you have a retained suture, go see your surgeon.
 Using your tweezers may cause an infection.

 Leave your eyelid sutures to your surgeon

-If you have a suture remaining which has become apparent one month after your eyelid procedure of course you should let your surgeon have look and remove the suture for you.
-A suture or a suture remnant is one of those things that just happen, and your surgeon will welcome the chance to see you and help out.
+If you have a suture remaining which has become apparent one month after your eyelid procedure, of course you should let your surgeon have look and remove the suture for you.
+A suture or a suture remnant is one of those things that just happen.
+Your surgeon will welcome the chance to see you and help out.

 Best of luck,